AUMI Instruments

 You may want to delete an AUMI Instrument, to save space, for example.
 In the Instrument control screen, whenever you select a user instrument, a Delete Instrument button appears.
 Tap it, confirm , and the instrument will be removed.
 The current instrument will change to the Piano.

 You can also delete individual sounds from an imported AUMI Instrument.
 To do that, select it as a User Percussion instrument, open the Sounds page, and select the sounds in that instrument and use the "delete" button to delete them.
 If you select ALL the sounds, it will also delete the AUMI Instrument itself.
 You can re-import it at any time later.
-Saving this instrument with its re-ordered and edited list of sounds is possible when you save it as a setup.
-Remember that if you share that setup, the device receiving it has to also have the same AUMI Instrument installed.
+Saving this instrument with its re-ordered and edited list of sounds is possible when you save it as a Setup.

 If you are experiencing technical issues with AUMI, please contact tech@aumiapp.com for assistance.
 Similarly, if you have an AUMI Instrument you'd like to share with the rest of the AUMI community, send it to us